Assessments

 Key Questions

-Perhaps you're looking for an alternative way to assess student understanding without having to read every question on a completed student answer sheet.
-The Key Questions table provides a short list of questions from the investigation that can be examined.
+Perhaps you're looking for an alternative way to assess student understanding without having to grade every question on a completed student answer sheet.
+The Key Questions table provides a short list of questions from the investigation that can be used as a spot check for summary understanding.